...

 Thuy Hoang has teamed up with BAFTA and Royal Television Society-nominated Editor and TV Producer/ Director Martin Johnson and Director of Photography Patrick Acum, who have a raft of credits including Netflix, National Geographic, Disney+ and BBC TV (please visit the "About us" page).

-“Fifty years on, this documentary reflects on 1975 as the critical turning point that sparked Vietnamese communities across the globe.
-Through diverse, deeply personal perspectives, and looking at the issues from all sides, it captures human stories that embody resilience and the enduring spirit of hope.” — Thuy Hoang
+“Fifty years on, this documentary reflects on 1975 as the moment that sparked Vietnamese communities across the globe.
+Through diverse, deeply personal perspectives, a beloved cuisine and cherished dishes, it captures human stories that embody resilience and the enduring spirit of hope.” — Thuy Hoang